Fo-Ti herb and root health benefit,

 Polygonum multiflorum -- Fleeceflower -- He Shou Wu -- Shouwu --

 I've noticed different Fo Ti supplements have different doses.
 Swansons and Now Foods are both just dried, powdered plant root.
 I've asked both companies.
 But Swansons say 1 per day (500mg) and Now Foods say take 6 per day (over 3000 mg).
 Please tell me about the differences in doses and maximum doses.

-The dosing of different herbs is still a largely unexplored area of herbal medicine and there are few guidelines established which allows different companies to have a wide range of suggestions.
+A. The dosing of different herbs is still a largely unexplored area of herbal medicine and there are few guidelines established which allows different companies to have a wide range of suggestions.

 - buy Fo-Ti Root, 610 mg each pill

 Fo Ti herb (Polygonum multiflorum) is known in China as He Shou Wu.
 Considered one of China's four great herbs, it is used on an alternating basis with Ginseng.